portworx/px-docs/cassandra.md

 ## Deploying Cassandra with Portworx
 Setting up a Cassandra cluster with Portworx storage takes only a few commands.
 The following example scenario creates a three-node Cassandra cluster with Portworx by manually starting Cassandra on each node with Docker.

->**Note:**<br/>The example described here below is typically accomplished by launching all instances of Cassandra in a cluster via a scheduler like Kubernetes of Mesosphere.
+>**Note:**<br/>The example described here below is typically accomplished by launching all instances of Cassandra in a cluster via a scheduler like Kubernetes or Mesosphere.

 * 10.0.0.1 is created in Step 1 and is the seed for Cassandra
 * 10.0.0.2 is created in Step 3a